 The big difference between cloud containers and virtual machines is that cloud containers share the host operating system´s kernel with other containers.
 Each container gets its own isolated user space to allow multiple containers to run on a single host operating system.
+A good starting point to learn more about containers is taking the Introduction to Containers Learning Path.
+You can also find more details on other Cloud Academy resources linked to containers here and here.

 Because multiple cloud containers share the same host kernel, they are much less expensive to deploy than virtual machines.
 For example, whereas a server hosting ten applications in ten virtual machines would have to have ten copies of the operating system running in each virtual machine, ten cloud containers could share the same operating system.